dineththilina/rag-agent-toolkit-rs/README.md

 cargo build 2>&1 | head -40
 ```

-Most likely spots, in order:
+Most likely spot:
 1. `src/rag.rs` — the `text-splitter` chunking call (`TextSplitter::new` /
    `.chunks`).
-If the API differs, it's a one-line fix; check the crate docs.
+If that crate's API differs in your pinned version, it's a
-2. `src/rag.rs` — `pdf_extract::extract_text_from_mem`.
-If renamed, check the
-   `pdf-extract` docs for the current function name.
+   one-line fix; the crate docs show the current signature.

-Everything else (axum routes, serde types, the agent loop, the calculator
+Everything else (axum routes, serde types, the agent loop, the BM25 search, the
-parser, the embedded vector store) uses stable, well-established APIs.
+calculator parser) uses stable, well-established APIs.
+PDF parsing was removed
+from Rust entirely (it happens in the browser now), so that whole class of
+failure is gone.

 ---